Skip to main content

 A.R.S. § 14-3806(E)

-For estates involving community property, the personal representative may classify a claim as payable from community property or from separate property.
-That classification itself counts as a partial disallowance, giving the creditor the right to challenge it.
-Failing to classify an allowed claim means it can be paid from whichever source benefits the creditor most.
+For estates involving community property, the representative may classify a claim as payable from community property or separate property.
+That classification itself counts as a partial disallowance.
+As a result, it gives the creditor the right to challenge it.

 This page provides general legal information about Arizona statutes and is not legal advice.
 For guidance on how this law applies to your situation, speak with a qualified attorney.